Hiding Assets in a Prenup: What Happens?

 How is disclosure recorded?

-In a schedule attached to the agreement (see the disclosure schedule).
+In a schedule attached to the agreement listing each partner’s assets, income and debts (see the disclosure schedule).

 Create your prenuptial agreement online